syproduction/ipodrpi/README.md

 rm ~/.ssh/known_hosts
 ```
 # Caution
-Answer honestly on scrip question OSMC?
+Answer honestly on script question OSMC?
 Because on OSMC we need to disable OSMC repository to sucessfully APT-GET DIST-UPGRADE.
 When OSMC repository enabled, it fails with upgrading libc6.

 # What gives